kevanchristmas/kevanchristmas.gitHub.io/_posts/2024-03-31-1 object oriented product.md

 Putting it together as a system of interconnected 'black boxes' such as Engineering, Business or even a level down toward a more gears-like (deterministically interconnected) understanding comprising Architecture, Research, Analytics etc. gets us so far but of course specifying excactly how these drive each other and which 'black box' they sit in, is where the complexity above begins necessitating a loose enough description or concept of Product that we could easily find ourselves at the beginning of this piece.

-For (my own) reference and in increasing resolution (verbosity?)
-I work with:
+A systems view in increasing resolution (verbosity you say?) might be:

 > Product is a system of geared concepts oriented to delivering maximum value exchange between a company and it's customer.

 > Geared concepts delivering a series of guided trade-offs executed to optimise the value exchange between a company and its actual or desired target customers.

-> A series of _guided_ (by principles/approach) _trade-offs_ (intersections) _executed_ (by a system comprised of processes and functions) to optimise the value exchange between a company and its actual or desired _target_ (creating and keeping) customers.
+> A series of _guided_ (by principles/approach) _trade-offs_ (intersections) _executed_ (processes and functions) to optimise the value exchange between a company and its actual or desired _target_ (creating and keeping) customers.

 This contains some but not all of the (imho) important enough ideas.

-There is also ongoing development around the ideas of two forms of Product Management  – for two very different situations: [feature teams vs product teams](http://www.svpg.com/product-vs-feature-team).
+Before moving on there is also ongoing development around the ideas of there being two forms of Product Management  – for two very different situations: [feature teams vs product teams](http://www.svpg.com/product-vs-feature-team).

 Very useful in so far as Product team> Feature team> Delivery team but we seem to still be in a world of defining functions or at least functional approaches.